A new cloud-based enterprise document management system will help the UW manage its paperless future.

 UW-IT helped Admissions and Financial Aid complete their transition from mostly paper-based processes to nearly entirely paperless ones with software tailored to their needs just before everyone was sent home because of COVID.
 Admissions staff continued working remotely, processing nearly 60,000 graduate and undergraduate applications online during the height of the pandemic in 2020.

-Similar efforts also paid off for Financial Aid, which reviewed nearly 80,000 requests for aid from students and disbursed about $700 million in aid during the same period in the crisis, with nearly its entire workforce working from home.
+Similar efforts also paid off for Financial Aid, which reviewed nearly 80,000 requests for aid from students and disbursed about $700 million in aid during the same period, with nearly its entire workforce working from home.
 In the words of one UW official, going paperless, “saved us.
 It saved the University and preserved the educational dreams of thousands of Washingtonians.”

 For Benson, the pandemic underscored the need to say good-bye to paper.

-“When we all started working remotely, it became apparent that modernization efforts at the UW paid off, including a move to paperless processes,” Benson said.
+“When we all started working remotely, it became apparent that modernization efforts at the UW had paid off, and that included a move to paperless processes,” Benson said.

 Ending the paper trail has been years in the making

-The UW has about 60,000 students spread across three campuses and about 35,000 faculty and staff, including UW Medicine.
+The UW has more than 60,000 students spread across three campuses and about 40,000 faculty and staff, including UW Medicine.
 When one considers those numbers, it becomes easier to grasp the enormity of record keeping taking place on any given day.

-Now, some of those records fall under stringent state and federal regulations that call for University documents to be maintained in a secure location, for a specific amount of time before they’re purged, said Benson, whose records center opened for business in 1970.
+Some records fall under stringent state and federal regulations that call for University documents to be maintained in a secure location, for a specific amount of time before they’re purged, said Benson, who added added that the records program opened for business in 1970.

-The center has served the University well, and one might think Benson is deeply attached to paper and how her work has been done.
+The center has served the University well in storing paper records for over the past 40 plus years, and one might think Benson is deeply attached to paper and how her work has been done.
 But she is not.

 “Managing records electronically saves money, time and space,” she said.
 “It’s more sustainable and reduces risk for the University.”

-Sure, efforts to go paperless have taken a while, but Benson has not been alone in pushing for change, with the trend to paperless catching steam in the past five years.
+Sure, efforts to go paperless have taken a while, and it hasn’t been easy.
+But Benson isn’t alone in pushing for change; the trend to go paperless has been picking up steam by others in the past five years.

 A system for today’s needs

-DocFinity lives in the cloud — where approved staff can reach their documents quickly and securely.
-If an earthquake or fire prevents staff from reaching their offices, they can still get to them from a remote work area.
-And if a department is audited or someone files a public records request, it’s significantly easier and faster to reach documents than if they were paper-based files.
+DocFinity lives in the cloud — where approved staff can find their documents quickly and securely.
+If an earthquake or fire prevents staff from getting to their offices, they can still get to them from a remote work area.
+And if a department is audited or someone files a public records request, it’s significantly easier and faster to fetch documents than if they were paper-based files.

 A measure of success: Can you find the record you’re looking for, open it, read it, share it with others — and hold on to it for its full retention period? — Cara Ball